 The NFIP is a federal program administered through FEMA that enables property owners in participating communities to purchase insurance as a protection against flood losses.
 Communities must maintain eligibility in the NFIP by adopting and enforcing floodplain management regulations intended to prevent unsafe development in the floodplain, thus reducing future flood damage.
-FEMA creates flood maps, or Flood Insurance Rate Maps (FIRM) to support the NFIP., These flood maps are periodically updated and outline SFHA.
-The SFHA is the area where the NFIP floodplain management regulations must be enforced and the area where the mandatory purchase of flood insurance applies.
-The NFIP provides affordable flood insurance for property owners, renters, and businesses in participating communities.
-This reduces the socio-economic impacts of flooding on communities through risk reduction via flood insurance and reduces the physical impacts of flooding through beneficial floodplain regulation.
+FEMA creates flood maps, or Flood Insurance Rate Maps (FIRM) to support the NFIP.27,28 These flood maps are periodically updated and outline SFHA.
+The SFHA is the area where the NFIP floodplain management regulations must be enforced and the area where the mandatory purchase of flood insurance applies.29 The NFIP provides affordable flood insurance for property owners, renters, and businesses in participating communities.
+This reduces the socio-economic impacts of flooding through beneficial floodplain regulation.
 The City of Angleton adopted their Flood Damage Prevention Ordinance in December 2018.
 The FDPO is located in the city's Code of Ordinances within Chapter 23, Article V. Environmental Management, Division 1 Flood Damage Prevention and Division 2 Flood Hazard Reduction.
 The City of Angleton functions under the regulatory umbrella of Brazoria County for floodplain administration.
 NFIP requirements are handled by the certified floodplain manager (CFM) on staff.